xcape-io/RelayProp/PyRelayControl/src/help/configure.md

-﻿Click the **`Load from prop configuration`** button to load the configuration from a Relay prop whose settings you have already configured with the ***Relay Settings*** applet.

-To configure the central prop:
+﻿To configure the Relay prop:

 1. Choose Arduino or Raspberry board model
-2. Set board option if any
+2. Set board option if any (Dragino Yún shield or MCP23017 expander)
-3. Edit props MQTT topic
+3. Edit prop MQTT topics (inbosd/outbox/wiring)
 4. Set MQTT broker IP address and port

 At first start, when choosing board model:

 * prop name is filled with a default name
-* inbox is filled with *xcape.io* recommandation
+* inbox topic is filled with *xcape.io* recommandations
-* outbox is filled as well
+* outbox topic is filled as well
-* settings is filled too
+* wiring topic is filled too